gildean/node-flowdock-stream/README.md

   - the `flows` argument can be either a string (for a sinlge flow) or an array (for multiple flows)
   - the stream will emit a `ready` event once the stream is about to start emitting data and the `flows` property has been set

-The stream itself is a readable node.js stream, but added are a couple of methods for convenience:
+The stream itself is a readable node.js stream in object-mode (each `data`-event holds a complete object), but added are a couple of methods for convenience:

 __flowdockStream.flows__